rufusasterisk/movie-tracker/README.md

 #### [PSQL Commands](http://postgresguide.com/utilities/psql.html)

 ## API
-  You will be using fetch to make all your api calls.
+  Hopefully you will be using fetch to make all your api calls.
 If you are making a post request note that you will need to pass in headers - with a `'Content-Type': 'application/json'`.
 Additionally you will need to pass any any required fields into the body.

 ###### Users